World NewsEurope

 President Biden declines invitation to King Charles' coronation

-President Joe Biden won't be attending King Charles III's coronation next month, but he and Charles still anticipate on meeting.
+President Joe Biden won't be attending King Charles III's coronation next month, but he and Charles still anticipate meeting.

 LEARN MORE